-We will continue to update our Modern Slavery Policy to reflect procedures updated in light of the Slave-Free Alliance Gap Analysis.
-This policy, last updated in March 2021, highlights our commitment to acting ethically and with integrity in all our business relationships.
+Our Modern Slavery Policy, last updated in October 2022 (version 2), highlights our commitment to acting ethically and with integrity in all our business relationships.
 It also implements and enforces effective systems and controls to provide assurance that slavery and human trafficking does not take place anywhere in our supply chains.
 Furthermore, our Corporate Social Responsibility Policy highlights our commitment to combating slavery and human trafficking.